Sechelt language

 Sechelt (/ˈsiːʃɛlt/; also called she shashishalhem; sháshíshalh-em, /sec/) is a Coast Salish language spoken by the Sechelt (shíshálh) people of the shíshálh Nation in British Columbia.
-Originally spoken across the lands (swiya) of the Sechelt people, the language today is critically endangered; there were two native speakers of the language remaining in 2019.
+Originally spoken across the lands (swiya) of the Sechelt people, the language today is nearly extinct; as of 2019 Margaret Joe Dixon was the last native speaker.
 Sechelt continues to be taught in local elementary schools and in higher education, including Capilano University.

 Sechelt is most closely related to the Squamish, Halkomelem, and Nooksack languages.

 History

 Modern era

 In 1999, the language was spoken by fewer than forty elderly people.
 A grammar guide for the language was published by linguist Ron Beaumont in 1985, based on the Sechelt language course he helped design for local high schools participating in the Native Environmental Studies Program.
 In 2011, he further published a one thousand-page dictionary.

 In 2014, the Coastal Corridor Consortium, "an entity made up of board members from First Nations and educational partners to improve aboriginal access to and performance in postsecondary education and training", created a Sechelt Nation language certificate that is offered at Capilano University Sunshine Coast Campus in Sechelt.

-As of 2019, only two elderly fluent speakers remained.
+In January 2019, after the death of Yvonne Joe kekshiwa and Anne Quinn sempatkwa, sonee, only one elderly fluent speaker, Margaret Joe Dixon, remained.
 Many teachers are working with children and adults to revitalize the language in local schools, from preschool to post-secondary.
 Both University of British Columbia and Capilano University offer Sechelt language courses, along with Kinnikinnick Elementary School and Chatelech Secondary School.